Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

 ![Overlapping Content Bug](./assets/images/bugs/overlapping_%20content_bug.png)

 ### Known Bugs
 - GameOver function is not triggering once player or computer reaches 10 points.
-At this point, a gameOver modal should be revealed annoncing the winner, however this is not working at present.
+At this point, a gameOver modal should be revealed announcing the winner, however this is not working at present.
+This is a feature I hope to add to future releases of the game.

 ## Credits